 Hand embroidery patterns are a great way to create imagery in floss.
 But what if you can’t find the exact pattern your looking for?
 Or you have a specific photograph you want to stitch?
-What steps can you take to get from paper to fabric?
+What steps can you take to convert a picture to an embroidery pattern?

 Photos via Leighlalovesyou